jamesquinlan/syllabus-template/README.md

 \def\officehours{8:00 \ayem - 9:00 \peem}
 ```

+## Local Files

+Edit files as appropriate in the local directory to meet your needs.

 ## Logo

-Replace assests/logo.png with your logo of (approximate) size 130 x 20.
+Replace `assests/logo.png` with your logo of (approximate) size 130 x 20.
 If logo is not that size, you may either resize or scale in the code,

 ```
 \title{\includegraphics[scale=1.0]{assets/logo.png}}
 ```

 ## Handout Class